 A project without risks and problems exists as little as a life without death, because projects are by definition risky and associated with problems – and this is also the case with agile projects.
 With risk and problem management, project management offers effective tools for meeting these “challenges”.
 However, I notice repeatedly that the difference […]

-Early Warner of Risks Are Rarely Taken Seriously
+Early Warners of Risks Are Rarely Taken Seriously

 The Fallback Plan – When Actions for Risks Are Not Effective